hoxtibals/practice-repo/flpoly_student.md

 I am _passionate about_:

-- Thing 1
+creating code

-- Thing 2
+becoming more knowledgeable

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+being a part of the florida poly team.

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2021/07/07